 line from the acquisition could be significant if the producer receives a lower price because of lack of competition".
-174

 - 112. After Tervita, the tendency has been to focus on quantified price effects for mergers.
 While the Commissioner has an obligation to quantify price effects and deadweight loss ("DWL") to respond to P&H's efficiencies defence, price effects in the context of the SLC analysis are only one type of evidence to be considered.
 The price effects and non-price effects must be considered in combination with all the evidence demonstrating an SLC. - 113.
-The materiality of the price effects is enhanced when all of the other evidence of an SLC is considered, namely P&H's pre-existing margins, P&H's high market shares, P&H's ability to price discriminate, removal of the Virden Elevator as a vigorous and effective competitor, and the loss of competition between the Virden and Moosomin Elevators as a result of the Moosomin Elevator's expansion. - 114.
-P&H argues that its purchases at the Virden and Moosomin Elevators post-Acquisition demonstrate that the Acquisition has not caused an SLC.
+The materiality of the price effects is enhanced when all of the other evidence of an SLC is considered, namely P&H's pre-existing high margins, P&H's high market shares, P&H's ability to price discriminate, removal of the Virden Elevator as a vigorous and effective competitor, and the loss of competition between the Virden and Moosomin Elevators as a result of the Moosomin Elevator's expansion. - 114.
+P&H argues that its increased purchases at the Virden and Moosomin Elevators post-Acquisition demonstrate that the Acquisition has not caused an SLC.
 The SLC from the Acquisition arises from the increased ability of P&H to raise the price of Grain Handling Services.
-Even if once P&H's managers are free to pursue profits for their shareholders, 177 the farmers particularly those farmers located between Moosomin and Virden are likely to be harmed. - 115.
+Even if this ability has not been acted upon while P&H knows it is awaiting a hearing before the Tribunal on the matter, once P&H's managers are free to pursue profits for their shareholders, the farmers particularly those farmers located between Moosomin and Virden are likely to be harmed. - 115.
 In any event, the retrospective analysis carried out by Ms. Sanderson is flawed for the reasons articulated by Dr. Miller in his reply report and testimony from the